-Chimichurri rojo, or red chimichurri, is very similar to the green chimichurri but it has a few ingredients added and a couple of slight modifications that make it so amazing and just a little bit different.
+Chimichurri rojo, or red chimichurri, is very similar to a chimichurri but it has a few ingredients added and a couple of slight modifications that make it so amazing and just a little bit different.
 It's basically like a tomato chimichurri.

 Ingredients